 Early Decision II – December test date

-Regular Decision – December test date (please be aware the SAT January test date is no longer available)
+Regular Decision – December test date

 Can I submit additional letters of recommendation?

 We will accept additional letters of recommendation.
 Applicants should only submit additional recommendations if they believe these will add something significantly different to the rest of their application file.
 We also advise against sending multiple additional recommendations, as we already require three letters (counselor, math or science teacher and humanities or social science teacher).
 Letters of recommendation begin to lose their meaning after the fourth or fifth one.
 Additional letters of recommendation should ideally come from someone who knows you in a different context than your counselor or high school teachers, such as a pastor, manager or college professor.

 How important is the interview in the application process?

 Completing an admission interview gives us an additional layer of information and adds a personal touch to your application file.
 Since the interview is not required, it is not counted against you if you are unable to complete one.
 That said, we strongly encourage students to complete an interview if they have the opportunity to do so, especially for those living in the Southern California area.
 More information on scheduling an admission interview is available in the Connect section.

 What do you look for in essays?

 The essay should demonstrate your abilities to write and think.
 Start early to produce an essay that is well written, articulate and organized.